boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

    ```
 ![Pod status](images/pod_status.png)

 19. Wait till you see the applications in running state.
-Then use your DNS or ingress IP address you got from **Step 12** to access the application in the browser.
+Then use your DNS or EXTERNAL-IP address you got from **Step 12** to access the application in the browser.

     ![Browser_veiw](images/Browser_veiw.png)